 _

-The Distillerie du Sonneur takes its name from the yellow-bellied toad, an endangered animal in the region and a symbol of the brand’s commitment.
-The organic distillery orchard farm, the Vergers Ségrie, is located 30 km from Le Mans.
-The orchards where the fruits used in the spirits come from practice agroforestry on a 5-hectare area.
-The fruits are harvested at full maturity to be full of aromas: medlar, clove pear (a forgotten local variety), Sichuan pepper, white raspberry, giant Boskoop blackcurrant, and great mullein flower.
+The Distillerie du Sonneur gets its name from the fire-bellied toad, an endangered animal in the region and a symbol of the brand’s commitment.
+The distillery’s organic orchard farm, the vergers Ségrie, is located 30 km from Le Mans.
+The orchards, from which the fruits used in the spirits come, practice agroforestry on a 5-hectare area.
+The fruits are harvested at full maturity to be rich in aromas: medlar, giroufle pear (a forgotten local variety), Sichuan pepper, white raspberry, giant Boskoop blackcurrant, and mullein flower.

-The distillery opened its doors 4 years ago and has a shop in Le Mans.
-Its ecological commitment is reflected in the investment in ancient and local fruit varieties, grown organically.
-The Distillerie du Sonneur is also concerned about waste management, reusing fruits after distillation for compost and rillettes (used for Rillettes eau de vie) by local butchers.
+The distillery opened its doors 4 years ago and has a boutique in Le Mans.
+Its ecological commitment is reflected in particular by its investment in ancient and local fruit varieties, grown organically.
+The Distillerie du Sonneur is also concerned about waste management, reusing fruits after distillation in compost and rillettes (used for the Rillettes brandy) by local butchers.

-At its Le Mans site, the distillery offers exciting guided tours all year round (by reservation) that allow you to discover the secrets of its production.
+At its Le Mans site, the distillery offers exciting guided tours all year round (by reservation) to discover the secrets of its production.
 You can see the still and learn how the distillery’s creations are made.
 The visit ends with a commented tasting.
-And of course, you can also take the opportunity to buy some creations on-site at the distillery shop: eau de vie and flavored eau de vie, liqueurs, spirits, aperitifs and cocktail bases, and local products.
+And of course, you can also take the opportunity to buy some creations on-site at the distillery shop: brandies and infused brandies, liqueurs, spirits, aperitifs and cocktail bases, and local products.

 2 addresses: 7 rue du Vert Galant, 72000 Le Mans